iqamarshafi/FlightsAndSearchService/README.md

     }

     ```
-    - once you've added the db config as listed above, go to the src folder from your terminal and execute `npq sequelize db:create`.
+    - once you've added the db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`.
+    and then

+    `npx sequelize db:migrate`

+    ```

 ## DB Design